ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 {: #fs-migrate-delete-targets-cli}
 {: cli}

 Run the `share-mount-target-delete` command for each mount target associated with the file share.
-You can use either the mount target name or ID.
+Replace `SHARE_ID` with the ID or name of the file share, and `MOUNT_TARGET_ID` with the ID or name of the mount target to delete.

 ```sh
 ibmcloud is share-mount-target-delete SHARE_ID MOUNT_TARGET_ID
 ```
 {: pre}

-Where `SHARE_ID` is the ID or name of the file share, and `MOUNT_TARGET_ID` is the ID or name of the mount target to delete.

 See the following example: